nodejs/node/doc/api/streams.markdown

 `function () { }`

-Emitted when the underlying file descriptor has be closed.
+Emitted when the underlying file descriptor has been closed.
 Not all streams will emit this.
 (For example, an incoming HTTP request will not emit `'close'`.)